christenseaj1/DATA-170-PROJECT/README.md

 # Tesla Stock Price Prediction

-This project analyzes Twitter sentiment and its impact on Tesla's stock prices.
-It processes tweet data, calculates sentiment scores, merges them with stock data, performs feature selection, and builds a linear regression model to predict stock prices.
+This project is part of the DATA 170 course at Roanoke College.
+This will be analyzing the impact of Elon Musk Tweets on Tesla's stock prices.
+The project processes tweet data, calculates sentiment scores, merges them with stock data, performs feature selection, and builds a linear regression model to predict stock prices.

 ## Features